TsubasaK111/codecheck-1925/answer.md

 This repo is distributed under the <a href="http://opensource.org/licenses/MIT">MIT License</a>.

 ##Todo:
  * Refactor!
-Readability may be high, but I'm quite sure this challenge can be solved with 1/10th the amount of code I currently have.
+Readability may be high, but this challenge can probably be solved with 1/10th the current amount of code.